Fronteira, Minas Gerais

 Fronteira is a municipality in the west of the Brazilian state of Minas Gerais.
 The population is 18,492 (2020 est.) in an area of 199.99 km2.
 It became a municipality in 1943.

-Location
+Geography

 Fronteira is located at an elevation of 458 meters in the west of the area known as the Triângulo Mineiro, on the Transbrasiliana highway—Br-153.
 The Rio Grande, a tributary of the Paraná River, forms its southern boundary.
 The Marimbondo Dam and hydroelectric station is on the southern boundary of the municipal area.
 It belongs to the statistical microregion of Frutal.
 Neighboring municipalities are: